Overseas Private Investment Corporation.

 Start Supplemental Information

-The revision of Part 706 incorporates changes to the language and structure of the regulations and adds new provisions to implement the OPEN Government Act.
-OPIC is already complying with these changes and this final rule serves as OPIC's formal codification of the applicable law and its practice.
+The revision of part 706 incorporates changes to the language and structure of the regulations and adds new provisions to implement the FOIA Improvement Act of 2016.
+OPIC is already complying with these changes and this revision serves as OPIC's formal codification of the applicable law and its practice.

-OPIC published a proposed rule on December 4, 2013 at 78 FR 72843 and invited interested parties to submit comments.
-OPIC received two sets of comments and a forwarded set of best practices and has made several changes to its rule based on these suggestions.
+OPIC published a proposed rule on December 22, 2016 at 81 FR 93864 and invited interested parties to submit comments.
+OPIC received three sets of comments and has made several changes to its rule based on these suggestions.

 Regulatory Flexibility Act (5 U.S.C.
 601 et seq.)

 Pursuant to the Regulatory Flexibility Act, 5 U.S.C.
-601 et seq., the head of OPIC has certified that this final rule will not have a significant economic impact on a substantial number of small entities.
-The final rule implements the FOIA, a statute concerning the release of federal records, and does not economically impact Federal Government relations with the private sector.
-Further, under the FOIA, agencies may recover only the direct costs of searching for, reviewing, and duplicating the records processed for requesters.
+601 et seq., the head of OPIC has certified that this rule, as promulgated, will not have a significant economic impact on a substantial number of small entities.
+The rule implements the FOIA, a statute concerning the release of Federal records, and does not economically impact Federal Government relations with the private sector.
+Further, under the FOIA, agencies may recover only the direct costs of searching for, reviewing, and duplicating the records processes for requesters.
 Based on OPIC's experience, these fees are nominal.

 Executive Order 12866